Negril Negril And The West, Jamaica Travel Guide

 For beach/resort: swimwear and casual beachwear are fine.
 For town/local areas: cover swimwear when away from the beach.
 Casual shorts, t-shirts, sundresses are appropriate.
 For churches/formal: more conservative attire, shoulders and knees covered.

 In restaurants, wait for staff to seat you.
 Bills are typically requested, not automatically presented.
-Take your time service; embrace "island time."
+Take your time service; embrace "a slower rhythm."

 Always get consent before taking photos of individuals, particularly for kids.
 Value their wishes if they decline.
 Be mindful of privacy in local communities.